Tips for Using the Import Utility

 While Importing:

-- If you receive an error “Column Names Must Be Unique” while trying to upload your spreadsheet, try saving the spreadsheet as a .csv file and then try again.
-This error occurs because there is stray data or marks (including spaces or formatting that was erased) in the empty columns to the right of the last column with data.
+- If the error persists after verifying all column headers are unique, it's likely the error is caused by stray data or marks (including spaces or formatting that was erased) in the empty columns to the right of the last column with data.
 The system is picking that up and reading the blank column headers as duplicates.
-If saving as a .csv doesn’t clear the error, then copy the data (NOT THE ENTIRE ROWS/COLUMNS; copy just the cells with data) to a clean/new spreadsheet and upload this new spreadsheet.
+Copy the data (NOT THE ENTIRE ROWS/COLUMNS; copy just the cells with data) to a clean/new spreadsheet and upload this new spreadsheet.

 After Importing: